kostandinazhupaj/SE_Project_Phase1/README.md

 # Roles and Tasks Distribution

 ## Team Leader:
-Organise project tasks, establish objectives, and give timeframes.
+•	Organise project tasks, establish objectives, and give timeframes.
-Encourage team members to communicate with each other in order to collaborate.
+•	Encourage team members to communicate with each other in order to collaborate.
-Control resources and settle issues.
+•	Control resources and settle issues.
-Keep the project within its allocated scope and on track.
+•	Work together with the frontend developer to ensure that frontend and backend functionality are integrated effectively.

 ## Main Roles and Tasks:
-1. Dajana Lelaj -
+1. Dajana Lelaj
-Develop logic on the server side and take care of the database.
+ •	Develop logic on the server side and take care of the database.
-Put APIs for data integration, retrieval, and manipulation into practice.
+ •	Put APIs for data integration, retrieval, and manipulation into practice.
 Make sure that data security protocols are applied correctly.
-Work together with the frontend developer to ensure that frontend and backend functionality are integrated effectively.
+ •	Work together with the frontend developer to ensure that frontend and backend functionality are integrated effectively.

-2. Elja Dalipaj -
+3. Elja Dalipaj
-Using the wireframes and mockups that have been supplied, design and develop the user interface.
+•	Using the wireframes and mockups that have been supplied, design and develop the user interface.
-Create client-side logic to deliver data and allow user interaction.
+•	 Create client-side logic to deliver data and allow user interaction.
-Verify that the application works well on a range of screens and devices.
+•	Verify that the application works well on a range of screens and devices.
 To connect frontend and backend functionality, collaborate closely with the backend developer.

-3. Irva Sula -
+4. Irva Sula
-Make user interface wireframes, mockups, and prototypes for the application.
-Create user interfaces that are aesthetically pleasing and straightforward to improve the user experience.
-Make sure the application's branding and design components are consistent.
-Work together with front-end developers to successfully implement the interfaces that have been defined.

-4. Kristiana Mullaj -
-Create thorough test strategies and run test cases to find and report errors or problems.
+•	Create thorough test strategies and run test cases to find and report errors or problems.
-Functional testing should be done to make sure all features and functions perform as intended.
+•	Functional testing should be done to make sure all features and functions perform as intended.
-Conduct compatibility testing on various devices, browsers, and screen sizes.
+•	Conduct compatibility testing on various devices, browsers, and screen sizes.
-Test the usability of the programme to get user input and make sure it satisfies their needs.
+•	Test the usability of the programme to get user input and make sure it satisfies their needs.

+5. Kristiana Mullaj
+•	Make user interface wireframes, mockups, and prototypes for the application.
+•	Create user interfaces that are aesthetically pleasing and straightforward to improve the user experience.
+•	Make sure the application's branding and design components are consistent.
+•	 Work together with front-end developers to successfully implement the interfaces that have been defined.

 # Deadline
 Submission Deadline: 04.03.2023, 23:59 hours.